jbush001/NyuziProcessor/tools/emulator/README.md

 This is a Nyuzi instruction set emulator.
-It is not cycle accurate, and does not simulate the behavior of the pipeline or caches.
-It is useful for several
+It is not cycle accurate, and does not simulate the behavior of the pipeline or caches, but is useful for several
 purposes:

 - As a reference for co-verification.
 When invoked in cosimulation mode (`-m cosim`), it reads instruction side effects from the hardware model via stdin.
 It steps its own threads and compare the results, flagging an error if they do not match.
-More details are in the README file in the tests/cosimulation directory.
+More details are in tests/cosimulation/README.md directory.
 - For development of software.
 This allows attaching a symbolic debugger (described below).
 - Performance modeling.
 This can generate memory reference traces and gather